cgyurgyik/cgyurgyik.github.io/content/news/stanford-ssg-talk.md

 date = 2025-10-22
 +++

-Gave informal advice to community college students about research and career experience as part of Stanford's Science Small Groups (SSG).
+Gave an academic workshop for community college students as part of Stanford's Science Small Groups (SSG).